cyrenajs/cyrena/README.md

   }
   ```

-1. When it finds a stream in a prop of a plain DOM (e.g. a 'div') element, it collects the stream:
+2. When it finds a stream in a prop of a _plain DOM (e.g. a 'div') element_, it collects the stream:
   ```jsx
   function main (sources) {
     // ...